Chevrotain/chevrotain/packages/chevrotain/docs/tutorial/step2_parsing.md

 -   The **super** invocation has an array of the Tokens as the second parameter.
     This is the same array we used to define the Lexer and it is used to define the Parser's vocabulary.
--   The method **Parser.prototype.performSelfAnalysis** must be invoked at the end of the constructor.
+-   The method **performSelfAnalysis** must be invoked at the end of the constructor.
     This is where much of the 'secret sauce' happens, including creating the inner grammar representation and performing static checks on the grammar.